GoogleCloudPlatform/microservices-demo/terraform/README.md

     `terraform plan`
 1. Create the resources and deploy the sample:
     `terraform apply`
-    This may take a while, do not interrupt the process.
+    1. This may take a while, do not interrupt the process.
+1. Once the Terraform script has finished, locate the frontend's external IP address to access the sample application:
+    1. Option 1: `kubectl get service frontend-external | awk '{print $4}'`
+    2. Option 2: On Google Cloud Console, navigate to "Kubernetes Engine" and then "Services & Ingress" to locate the Endpoint associated with "frontend-external"

 ## Delete the sample and the cluster